ucsdwcsng/wiros_processing_node/README.md

 ### Output-Related

-- `pub_prof` : Publish an image of the profile on `/prof`.
+- `publish_profile` : Publish an image of the profile on `/prof`.
 Can be viewed through RViz or similar.
-- `pub_channel` : Publish channel magnitude and phase on `/channel`.
+- `publish_channel` : Publish channel magnitude and phase on `/channel`.
+- `relative_phase` : If `True`, the published channel image will have the 1st antenna channel divided out.
-- `use_color` : Nicer looking profile image.
+- `color_profile` : Nicer looking profile image.
-- `prof_tx_id` : Which transmitter field's profile should be displayed.
+- `profile_tx_id` : Which transmitter field's profile should be displayed.
 Only meaningful for AoA algorithms that don't average transmitters together, like `fft`.
-- `chan_tx_id` : Same as above for the channel plotting feature.
+- `channel_tx_id` : Same as above for the channel plotting feature.

 ## Collecting Compensation Data